lMarul/Budge-IT/README.md

 # Budge-IT: Personal Budget Tracker

 A comprehensive personal budget tracking application built with Flask and SQLAlchemy, featuring user authentication, transaction management, and financial analytics.
+Deployed on Vercel with Supabase database.

 ## 🚀 Features